jingram80024/Fourier-Series-Plotter/README.md

 # Fourier-Series-Plotter

+## NOTE: Pyscript was very new at the time of writing and this likely won't work anymore :)

  Python module plots the fourier series of a repeating exponential function for any user defined number of composite sinusoids.

  Check out my GitHub Pages deployment to test this python function using pyscript: